 1) Lyme disease is caused by a corkscrew-shaped bacteria called Borrelia.
 There are different strains of the bacteria, including Borrelia burgdorferi, Borrelia afzelii and – believed to be the commonest one in Britain – Borrelia garinii.

 2) Borrelia is known to be transmitted through the bite of an infected tick.
-Some research suggests it may be spread congenitally from infected mother to baby, and through blood transfusions, but more research is needed to clarify the likely risk of this.
+Some research reports it may be spread congenitally from infected mother to baby, and through blood transfusions, but more research is needed to clarify the likelihood of this risk.
 You cannot catch Lyme disease through normal social contact with infected people.